danbev/learning-assembly/README.md

                                  lushopt intel_pt xsaveopt xsavec xgetbv1 xsaves dtherm ida arat pln pts hwp hwp_notify hwp_act_window h wp_epp md_clear flush_l1d
 ```
+So I have one socket, and it has 4 cpu chips (cores) on this single socket.
+A core is the processing unit that reads and executes instructions.
+Intel
+introduced hyper threading which enables each core to have two threads instead
+of one to enable the core to be able to process .
+To the operating system it will look like my machine has 8 cores/cpus but there
+are only 4 actual cores in the socket and the OS schedular will be able to
+process tasks on any of these.
+Hyperthreading increases the amount of independent
+instructions in the pipeline.
+So there is no difference in how these logical/
+virtual cores operate, the OS will just treat them as normal physical cores.

 To get information about the caches:
 ```console